-When considering C3.ai, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-We cheer for everyone who is making the lives of others easier through technology, but in case of C3.ai we will be cheering from the sidelines.
-Its revenue growth has been solid, though we don't expect it to maintain historical growth rates.
-But while its very efficient customer acquisition hints at the potential for strong profitability, the downside is that its growth is coming at a cost of significant cash burn and its gross margins aren't as good as other tech businesses we look at.
+When considering an investment in C3.ai, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.
+We cheer for everyone who's making the lives of others easier through technology but in case of C3.ai, we'll be cheering from the sidelines.
+Its revenue growth has been mediocre, and analysts believe that growth rate will remain steady.
+On top of that, unfortunately its customer acquisition is less efficient than many comparable companies and growth is coming at a cost of significant cash burn.

-Given its price to sales ratio based on the next twelve months is 7.8x, C3.ai is priced with expectations of a long-term growth, and there's no doubt it is a bit of a market darling, at least for some.
+Given its price to sales ratio based on the next 12 months is 11.3x, C3.ai is priced with expectations of a long-term growth, and there's no doubt it's a bit of a market darling, at least for some.
 While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.Wall Street analysts covering the company had a one year price target of $27.2 per share right before these results, implying that they didn't see much short-term potential in the C3.ai.